tbalasavage/til/csharp/xunit_theorydata.md

 There are at least two problems:
 1. There's no type check at compile time due to the `object[]`.
-1. There's unnecessary code required that isn't directly related to the test.
+1. There's unnecessary code that isn't directly related to the test.

-Instead, you can can create a class that extends `TheoryData` that is strongly-typed and more simple to read.
-An example is shown below.
+Instead, you can can create a class that extends `TheoryData`.
+The class is strongly-typed and more simple to read than the example above.
+A rewritten `ClassDataGenerator` is shown below.

 ```
 public class ClassDataGenerator : TheoryData<MyObject>